 This heritage shapes the experience of Rambagh even today.
 The hospitality here is a way of life, making the stay at Rambagh Palace very special indeed.

 We surrendered to the royal treatment from the moment of arrival.
 First sprinkled with rose petals, then rested on a cozy chaise longues, we were offered welcome drinks and cold towels to refresh after a journey.
 The check-in process followed and it itself was relaxing, despite taking place in the somewhat imposing lobby.

 Vintage car, horse carriage, a real steam locomotive with carriages converted to a restaurant and the fabulous gardens populated by peacocks—at Rambagh every corner bursts with history and character.

 The palace maintains vintage details, to the backdrop if its architectural glory and grandeur.
 Colossal ceilings and domes top expansive rooms, marbled corridors lead to arcaded courtyards, fountains punctuate gardens, long colonnades flank lawns and patios.

 The Rambagh Palace preserves its heritage, but it provides contemporary luxuries too.

-On the opposite end of the spectrum is Suvama Mahal, the palace’s former banquet hall and today the choice for stately dining.
+On the opposite end of the spectrum is Suvarna Mahal, the palace’s former banquet hall and today the choice for stately dining.
 With crystal chandeliers and large alabaster marble lamps, Suvama is well in the realm of the past extravagances of Maharajas.